PhancyPhysics/sprite_tools/README.md

 ## Synopsis

 A Python package used to extract, create, and animate sprites.
+Here's an [example animation](https://youtu.be/KiZyHv39HqM) using the animator module in this package.

 ## Description